Hergelicious/ml-biohydrogen-dark-fermentation-dataset/README.md

 ## Associated Manuscript

-H. H. Hassan, A. M. Abdelkader,
-*Ensemble Machine Learning for Cross-Study Prediction and Optimization of Biohydrogen Yield from Waste-Fed Dark Fermentation*, [Year], DOI: [to be updated upon acceptance]
+H. H. Hassan, A. M. Abdelkader,Medhat Mostafa *Ensemble Machine Learning for Cross-Study Prediction and Optimization of Biohydrogen Yield from Waste-Fed Dark Fermentation*, [Year], DOI: [to be updated upon acceptance]